 Spend Money On Real Food

-Sugary cereal and candy might be super yummy, but buying something that will actually help you stay full (like protein packed almonds) is going to be your best bet.
-Oh, and eating a solid lunch will help you stay full longer instead of just snacking.
+Sugary cereal, lightweight pastries and candy might be super yummy, but buying something that will actually help you stay full (like protein packed almonds) is going to be your best bet if you want to budget.

 Local food is always always way less money than American food!!
 So experience the local food while you can.
 You might be dying for a Big Mac, but keep in mind that you can’t get Pad Thai like this for under a dollar when you fly home in a few months.